the-alchemist88/Cpp_helper_codes/Inheritence/RTTI_Notes.md

 # Run Time Type Identification(RTTI)

 Run-time type identification (RTTI) is a mechanism that allows the type of an object to be determined during program execution.

-RTTI was added to the C++ language because many vendors of class libraries were implementing this functionality themselves.
+RTTI was added to the C++ language because many library vendors were implementing their own type-identification mechanisms.
 This caused incompatibilities between libraries.
-Thus, it became obvious that support for run-time type information was needed at the language level.
+As a result, standardized language-level support for run-time type information became necessary.

-The main advantage of dynamic polymorphism is being able to use a virtual base class (through a pointer or reference) without knowing its dynamic type.
+The main advantage of dynamic polymorphism is the ability to use a virtual base class (through a pointer or reference) without knowing its dynamic type.
-This eliminates the dependency of new code (top-layer code — overriders) on old code (lower-layer code — base class virtual functions).
+This removes the dependency of high-level code (derived classes / overriders) on low-level code (base-class implementations).

 Tools for determining the dynamic type at runtime(RTTI tools):

 ### 1) dynamic_cast

 - dynamic_cast operator examines whether downcasting is safe or not.
-In other words, enables safe convversion of a base-class pointer (or reference) to a derived-class pointer (or reference) by checking the object’s real type at runtime.
+In other words, it enables safe conversion of a base-class pointer/reference to a derived-class pointer/reference by checking the object’s real type at runtime.

 - Typically used for casting a pointer/reference to a base class type to a pointer/reference to a derived class type (downcasting).